Warius5/UCA-GameDev-Tasks/Task 1/Task 1 Document.md

 - O(N^2) if poor pivot

 ### Merge sort
 A divide and conquer algorithm that divides the list into halves until it cannot be divided more.
-The smaller parts are then merged back together in order until the ordered list is completed
+The smaller parts are then merged back together in order until the ordered list is completed.
+(Merge Sort - Data Structure and Algorithms Tutorials, 2013)

 ### Advantages
 - worst case of O(N log n)